THE ESTATE SERIES - WHERE EVEN THE DARKEST MOMENTS HAVE THEIR LIGHTER TIMES

 If the past could be erased to make a better future, we’d all want that, wouldn’t we?
 But life is never that easy for the residents of The Mitchell Estate…

-There is also a box set available of the first three books
+There is also a box set of the first three books in the series

 You started out writing contemporary women’s fiction.
 What prompted the shift into crime?

 People sometimes assume it was my housing officer background but it wasn’t, as it’s usually a news bulletin or a newspaper article that starts off a chain of thought.
 TAUNTING THE DEAD was a personal challenge as I thought there was no way I could write a police procedural.
 It’s partly why I spend more time with the villains rather than the police – and some readers said I blended Martina Cole and Lynda La Plante’s writing styles.
 I’m not sure why my writing turned darker except that I like to explore dark subjects.
 And I love watching gritty TV dramas.